-WAT is designed to improve work behaviors and enhance interpersonal skills of the customer while he or she performs competitive integrated employment in a structured environment.
+WAT is designed to improve work behaviors and enhance interpersonal skills of the customer while he or she performs competitive employment in a structured environment.
 Each customer participates in a WAT Evaluation before participating in WAT.

 The training must be provided in a work setting where the customer's work produces compensation for both the provider's business and the customer.
 The customer will be paid at least minimum wage for all hours worked.

-The provider must offer WAT with a minimum of 25 hours per week, using competitive integrated employment.
+The provider must offer WAT with a minimum of 25 hours per week, using competitive employment.
 If a holiday or business closure occurs, the minimum number of hours may be adjusted.
 A calendar of hours the WAT program offered services for the customer to attend must be maintained and made available to VR upon request.
 The provider can invoice for the number of hours a customer participated in WAT, up to 25 hours per week.
 VR will not pay for additional hours.

 …